 How to remove carpet stains is a big problem.
 If you have kids in the house, this is something that might come as a daily occurrence.
 If you need to remove old stains from the carpet or fresh stains the process is still the same.

-If you worry about harsh chemicals coming into contact with the kids or pets then having a DIY carpet stain remover is something that you might be interested in.
-In this post, I share how I was able to remove a kale smoothie stain from the carpet using 2 common kitchen products that you probably have on hand.
+If you worry about using harsh chemicals around your kids or pets then having a DIY carpet stain remover is something that you might be interested in.
+In this post, I share how I was able to naturally remove a kale smoothie stain from the carpet using 2 common kitchen products that you probably have on hand.

 I’ve also put together a free carpet cleaning checklist together to help you tackle all of the new and old stains in your carpet alone.

-Then I sprinkled some baking soda over the vinegar and it instantly started bubbling.
-I let it sit for 20 minutes.
+Then you’ll want to sprinkle some baking soda over the vinegar.
+It will instantly start bubbling.
+I let it sit for about 20 minutes.

-Once the 20 minutes were up, I took a damp warm cloth and wiped up all of the extra baking soda.
-I took another warm damp cloth to scrub the stain.
-I was surprised, I didn’t have to scrub that much.
-As you can see below, the stain was basically gone.
+Once the 20 minutes are up, take a damp warm cloth and wiped up all of the extra baking soda.
+Take another warm damp cloth to scrub the stain.

-I waited a few hours to let that area dry and I vacuumed.
-As you can see, no kale smoothie was visible.
-This took me less hands on time then using the shampooer and the stain came out.
+As you can see, the stain is gone.
+This process took me less hands-on time than using a shampooer and the stain came out.

 Now if you want to try this on any stains you have on your carpet and need a little assistance, I created a stain removal checklist to help you out.
 You can download, print it out so you have it handy for any stains you need to remove.
 All you need to do is click the button below to download the checklist.